Vittoria Colonna: Widowhood (1525–1547)

-On 8 May 1537, she arrived in Ferrara with some other women with the intention of continuing to travel to Venice and then to the Holy Land.
-It has been suggested that her aim in Ferrara was to establish a Capuchin monastery for Bernardino Ochino.
+On 8 May 1537, Colonna arrived in Ferrara with some other women with the intention of continuing to travel to Venice and then to the Holy Land.
+Her aim in Ferrara may have been to establish a Capuchin monastery for reforming monk Bernardino Ochino (who later became a Protestant).
 Her health made Vittoria stay in Ferrara until February of the next year.
-Her friends dissuaded her from travelling to the Holy Land, and she returned to Rome in 1538.
+Her friends ultimately dissuaded her from travelling to the Holy Land, and she returned to Rome in 1538.

 She returned to Rome in 1544, staying as usual at the convent of San Silvestro and died there on 25 February 1547.

 Pietro Bembo, Luigi Alamanni, Baldassare Castiglione and Marguerite de Navarre were among her literary friends.
 She was also on intimate terms with many of the members of the Italian reform movement, such as Pietro Carnesecchi and Ochino, but she died before the church crisis in Italy became acute.
 Although she was an advocate of religious reform, there is no reason to believe that her religious convictions were irreconcilable with those of the Catholic Church and that she ever became a Protestant.